20 recruitment techniques to make you more competitive in 2025

 A referral program should offer incentives and recognition for successful hires.
 Typically, the human resources department will put together a short document, shared internally, that clearly explains how the referral program works, what employees get out of it, and how to get started.

-4. Reform your interviewing process
+5. Reform your interview process

 Interviewing candidates is perhaps the most widely used and, often, the most poorly executed recruitment method.
 It’s so common, in fact, that many recruiters may rarely give a second thought to their list of canned interview questions.